leightontipene95/weatherapp/README.md

 - **Current Location Weather**: Auto-fetches weather using Expo Location.
 - **Search & Save Cities**: Search any city, validate it, and add it to your list.
-- **Persistent Storage**: Favorites and darkmode are stored with AsyncStorage.
+- **Persistent Storage**: Cities and theme preference are stored with AsyncStorage.
 - **Theming**: Toggle between light and dark mode via a React Context.

 ---